Tim Anderson Player Props: White Sox vs. Giants

-After going 0-for-4 in his most recent game, Tim Anderson and the Chicago White Sox take on the San Francisco Giants (who will hand the ball to Logan Webb) at 2:10 PM ET on Wednesday.
+After going 0-for-2 in his most recent game, Tim Anderson and the Chicago White Sox take on the San Francisco Giants (who will hand the ball to Alex Wood) at 2:10 PM ET on Thursday.

-He had a hitless performance in his previous game (0-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-2) against the Giants.

 Tim Anderson Game Info & Props vs. the Giants